Julia A. Haller, MD

 Medical Staff Location

-Dr. Julia A. Haller, a world-renowned leader in retinal disease, is Ophthalmologist-in-Chief of the Wills Eye Institute and Professor and Chair of the department of Ophthalmology at Jefferson Medical College of Thomas Jefferson University.
+Dr. Julia A. Haller, a world-renowned leader in retinal disease, is Ophthalmologist-in-Chief of the Wills Eye Hospital and Professor and Chair of the department of Ophthalmology at Jefferson Medical College of Thomas Jefferson University.
 She was educated at the Bryn Mawr School in Baltimore, Princeton University, and Harvard Medical School.
 After a surgical internship at Hopkins and a fellowship in ocular pathology with Dr. Frederick A. Jakobiec at Manhattan Eye, Ear and Throat Hospital, she entered the residency program in ophthalmology at the Wilmer Eye Institute at Johns Hopkins Hospital.
 Following her subsequent retina fellowship at Hopkins directed by Dr. Ronald G. Michels, she became Wilmer’s first female Chief Resident in 1986.
 She joined the faculty thereafter, became the inaugural Katharine Graham Professor of Ophthalmology in 2002, and was installed as the inaugural Robert Bond Welch, M.D.
 Professor of Ophthalmology in 2006.
 At Wilmer, she directed the Retina Fellowship program.
-Dr. Haller assumed leadership of Wills Eye Institute in 2007.
+Dr. Haller assumed leadership of Wills Eye Hospital in 2007.

 Her honors include the Bryn Mawr School scholarship award for valedictorian, National Merit Scholarship, her A.B. in philosophy magna cum laude, Alpha Omega Alpha, a Heed Foundation Fellowship award, the American Academy of Ophthalmology (AAO) Honor Award, the Rolex Achievement Award (to a past participant in collegiate varsity lacrosse), the Vitreous Society Honor Award, the AAO Senior Achievement Award, the Vitreous Society Senior Honor Award, the Crystal Apple Award of the Young Physicians group of the American Society of Retina Specialists for teaching and mentorship, the Kreissig Award from EURETINA, the President’s Award from Women in Ophthalmology, a Secretariat Award from the AAO, and the Gertrude Pyron Award from the Retina Research Foundation.